 This module explores how musical meanings are conveyed and understood and how this is mediated through the cultures and technologies of production, recording and consumption.

 We will consider how music communicates mood and meaning, not only through associated imagery and the lyrical content of songs, but as sound itself.
 How for example do we recognise that music means love, anger, sadness, terror, or patriotism?

 We will also think about the processes that link production, circulation and consumption, as well as explore the ways that music connects with individual and collective identities.

 |MC71015A||Political Economy of the Media||30 CATs|

-This is a course about the political and economic organisation (‘political economy’) of the media with particular reference to western democracies.
+This is a module about the political and economic organisation (‘political economy’) of the media with particular reference to western democracies.